Skip to main content

 Technical Analysis

-CVE-2024-14026 is a command injection vulnerability classified under CWE-78 that impacts QNAP Systems Inc.'s QTS operating system versions 5.1.x and 5.2.x, including QuTS hero variants.
-This vulnerability allows an attacker who has already gained a user account and local network access to execute arbitrary system commands on the affected NAS device.
-The flaw arises from insufficient input validation or sanitization in a component of QTS that processes user-supplied data, enabling injection of malicious commands.
-Exploitation requires the attacker to have authenticated access and be on the same local network, which limits remote exploitation possibilities.
-The vulnerability has been addressed in QTS 5.1.9.2954 build 20241120 and later, and QTS 5.2.3.3006 build 20250108 and later, as well as corresponding QuTS hero versions.
-The CVSS v4.0 vector indicates a low base score of 2.0 due to the need for authentication (PR:L), user interaction (UI:A), and local network access (AV:P).
-The impact on confidentiality, integrity, and availability is high if exploited, but the limited attack vector and prerequisites reduce overall risk.
-No public exploits or active attacks have been reported to date.
+CVE-2024-14026 is a command injection vulnerability classified under CWE-78, impacting QNAP Systems Inc.'s QTS operating system versions 5.1.x and 5.2.x, including their QuTS hero variants.
+The flaw allows an attacker who has already obtained a user account and local network access to execute arbitrary system commands on the affected device.
+This vulnerability arises from improper input validation or sanitization in command execution functions within the QTS software, enabling injection of malicious commands.
+The attack vector is local network access, requiring the attacker to authenticate with valid user credentials and perform some user interaction, which limits the ease of exploitation.
+The vendor has addressed the issue in QTS 5.1.9.2954 build 20241120 and later, and QTS 5.2.3.3006 build 20250108 and later, as well as corresponding QuTS hero versions.
+The CVSS 4.0 score of 2.0 reflects the low severity due to the need for authentication and user interaction, as well as the limited attack scope.
+No public exploits or active exploitation campaigns have been reported to date.
+This vulnerability is significant for environments relying on QNAP NAS devices for storage and network services, as successful exploitation could lead to unauthorized command execution, potentially compromising device integrity and confidentiality.

 Potential Impact